mapbender/mapbender-documentation/en/book/quickstart.rst

 Create a new application by providing basic information about your application.
 After that you use the edit mode to add elements, layers and security.

-#. choose :menuselection:`Applications --> New Application`
+#. choose ``Applications --> New Application``

 #. define a title and description for your application

-#. define an URL title which will be used in the URL to open te application.
-It can be the same as the title
+#. define an URL title which will be used in the URL to open the application.
+It can be the same as the titlebut should not contain spaces.

 #. upload an image file as screenshot for the application overview

-#. choose a template for your application
+#. choose a template for your application.
+The template defines the structure of the application.
+Mapbender3 provides some templates for you (Fullscreen, Classic..).
+You also can define your own template.

 #. choose the button **Create** to create the application

-#. click the :menuselection:`Edit-Button` at the new application to edit the application
+#. click the ``Edit-Button`` |mapbender3-button-edit| at the new application to edit the application

-#. your application is set up.
-Now you need a WMS to be displayed in your application.
-This will be described in the section **WMS Management**.
+Your application is set up.
+Now you need Elementes (modules) like (map, legend, navigation) and WMS to populate your application.

   .. image:: ../../figures/mapbender3_create_application.png
      :scale: 80